-Originally commissioned as a spur from I-40 at Van Buren southwest into Fort Smith, Arkansas, Interstate 540 was signed as an east-west route.
-The designation was extended southward to the Oklahoma state line as approved by AASHTO on October 28, 1978.
+Originally commissioned as a spur from I-40 at Van Buren southwest into Fort Smith, Arkansas, Interstate 540 was signed with east / west cardinal direction banners.
+The designation was extended southward to the Oklahoma state line as approved by the American Association of State Highway and Transportation Officials (AASHTO) on October 28, 1978.

-The first segment of Arkansas 540 opened to traffic in 1995 between Interstate 40 and Mountainburg; a subsequent extension in 1998 brought the state highway freeway to Fayetteville.
-With major cuts through the Boston Mountains coupled with the Bobby Hopper Tunnel, this freeway was considered an engineering marvel.
-Located between Exits 34 (220) and 45 (231), The 0.3 mile long tunnel opened in 1999 and is named for a former Arkansas Highway Commission director.
+The first segment of AR 540 opened to traffic in 1995 between Interstate 40 and Mountainburg.
+A subsequent extension lengthened the route north to Fayetteville in 1998.
+With major cuts through the Boston Mountains and the Bobby Hopper Tunnel, this freeway was considered an engineering marvel.
+Named for a former Arkansas Highway Commission director and located between Exit 34 (220) and 45 (231), the 0.3 mile long tunnel opened in 1999.

-Arkansas applied to AASHTO for designating the new freeway corridor between I-40 at Van Buren and U.S. 71 Business north of Fayetteville as Interstate 49.
+Arkansas initially requested designating AR 540 between I-40 at Van Buren and U.S. 71 Business north of Fayetteville as Interstate 49.
 AASHTO denied that request on April 25, 1997 and subsequently approved Interstate 540 for the corridor on November 14, 1997.
 A condition of the approval was that it would be initially signed as a future route.

-The Interstate 540 extension was made official on January 8, 1999, when the completed route was opened from I-40 north to Fayetteville.
-I-540 was signed with north/south cardinal directions along the new section to Fayetteville and resigned along the original spur into Fort Smith.
-At no time did I-540 or Arkansas 540 carry the U.S. 71 designation; U.S. 71 stays along the Boston Mountains Scenic Byway to the east.
+The extension of Interstate 540 was made official on January 8, 1999, when the route was completed from I-40 north to Fayetteville.
+I-540 was signed with north/south cardinal directions along the new section to Fayetteville and resigned with north/sound banners along the original spur into Fort Smith.
+U.S. 71 remained independent of I-540 north of Alma along the Boston Mountains Scenic Byway to the east.

 The AASHTO Route Numbering subcommittee approved further extension of Interstate 540 north from U.S. 71 Business to U.S. 62 in Rogers on April 7, 2000.
-Highway Commissioner Jonathan Barnett indicated on May 16, 2000 that the “ultimate goal is to upgrade the entire Highway 71 corridor in western Arkansas to an Interstate.”2
+Highway Commissioner Jonathan Barnett indicated on May 16, 20002 that the

-In 2001, Interstate 540 was extended once again, this time to the city of Bentonville (perhaps best known as home of Wal-Mart) at Exit 93 (U.S. 71).
+Interstate 540 was lengthened again in 2001 to the U.S. 71 / Exit 93 in the city of Bentonville (perhaps best known as home of Wal-Mart).